joonarafael/visualpathfinder/documentation/installation_manual.md

 sudo snap install node --classic
 ```

 in the terminal.
-Ensure successful installation by checking the versions with the commands provided above.
+Ensure successful installation by checking the versions again with the commands provided above.

 If encountering issues with the installation procedure of Node.js, please visit [their homepage](https://nodejs.org/en "Node.js Homepage").

 ## Yarn (optional)

-I recommend using _Yarn_ instead of NPM as your package manager.
+_Yarn_ is recommended over NPM as your package manager.
 Yarn is much faster (provides parallel installation) and has a better track record of handling security issues.

 Install Yarn as your package manager with